margaretmf/margaretmf.github.io/index.md

 * Their lack of clarity around job descriptions and team goals
 * Their disrespect of someone doing work that is more directly related to the work of another team
 * Their complaining about how a business overall does work

+**What I have LEARNED
+* To appreciate the names of other people
+* To be more clear in providing guidance and respecting space with people through team meetings

 ## Longer Work Biography ##
 I am developing expertise in **photography**, **sketching**, **writing**, **ethnographic interviewing**, **computer programming**, **languages - Español, English, and interested in Native and Chinese characters and symbols, and Sanskrit**. and **understanding the Bible spiritually**.
 I also love learning about **requirements specification for product development**, **visual arts, drawing, and painting**, **music**, and **math, science, English, and arts education**.
 I love helping people as well as living spontaneously and orderly.